Ministry urges Ontario boards not to close schools for CUPE strike

 The government is expected to pass a bill today that would impose a contract on the workers represented by the Canadian Union of Public Employees and ban them from striking, with steep fines if they don't comply.

-Many school boards across the province, including the Toronto District School Board, have said schools will be closed during a strike, while others plan to move to remote learning.
+Many school boards across the province have said schools will be closed during a strike, while others plan to move to remote learning.

 If boards determine they can't safely open schools without the CUPE members, the ministry says ``school boards must support students in a speedy transition to remote learning.''